Local Communities & Society

 “Place for Nature-Based Experiences” Research Organization

 The “Place for Nature-Based Experiences” Research Organization was established to enhance and further develop experiential programs from a private-sector perspective, bringing together organizations that have been certified as “Places for Nature-Based Experiences” by prefectural governors and other authorities.
+Currently, 17 organizations are members, and the organization is chaired by Noriko Ishizaka, President of Ishizaka Inc. In October 2022, the organization concluded an agreement with the Ministry of the Environment to promote the enhancement and expansion of “Places for Nature-Based Experiences” in accordance with the Act on the Promotion of Environmental Education, etc.

 Facility Tour and Training Program